Guide to Stockton, California’s Growing Seasons

 You'll find that along with the bounty of summer appearing on stands, many local restaurants take advantage of the seasonal produce, and from Central California to the Bay Area and beyond, Stockton's best influences restaurant menus.

+There is an abundance of locally grown winter produce and fruit available even during the coolest months like grapes, onions, oranges, and meyer lemons.
 Much of winter's produce production lies in various varieties of winter squash.
 Stuffed, souped or used as home décor, winter squash is surprisingly versatile and an excellent, long-lasting choice for visitors looking to bring back some of Stockton's best.

 Delicious items including nuts, such as almonds and walnuts, and apples, which are harvested during select months, are available in Stockton's Central Valley region of California throughout the year.